jrose835/Xen_Segmentation_NextFlow/README.md

 This **greatly improves runtime** for large Xenium experiments at the cost of some oversegmentation for cells found along chunk boundaries.
 If this is a concern, one solution is to manually assign pre-set chunk coordinates around tissue boundaries.

-#### Memory Constraints
+#### Baysor Memory Constraints

-For samples with large numbers of transcripts (i.e. 5K prime runs) the memory constraints for Baysor can still be enormous.
+For samples with large numbers of transcripts (i.e. 5K prime runs) the memory requirements for Baysor can still be enormous.

 > [!Note]
 > I've found that typically Baysor needs **~230kb of memory per transcript**.
-Plan out our chunk sizes and memory allocations accordingly!
+Plan out your chunk sizes and memory allocations accordingly!

 ### XeniumRanger